DataBiosphere/terra-cli/README.md

 Usage: terra [COMMAND]
 Terra CLI
 Commands:
-  status     Print details about the current workspace and server. version    Get the installed version. auth       Retrieve and manage user credentials. server     Connect to a Terra server. workspace  Setup a Terra workspace. resources  Manage resources in the workspace. app        Run applications in the workspace. notebook  Use AI Notebooks in the workspace. groups     Manage groups of users. spend      Manage spend profiles. config     Configure the CLI. resolve    Resolve a resource to its cloud id or path. gcloud     Call gcloud in the Terra workspace. gsutil     Call gsutil in the Terra workspace. bq         Call bq in the Terra workspace. nextflow   Call nextflow in the Terra workspace.
+  app        Run applications in the workspace. auth       Retrieve and manage user credentials. bq         Call bq in the Terra workspace. config     Configure the CLI. gcloud     Call gcloud in the Terra workspace. group      Manage groups of users. gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use AI Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server. spend      Manage spend profiles. status     Print details about the current workspace and server. version    Get the installed version. workspace  Setup a Terra workspace.
 ```

 The `status` command prints details about the current workspace and server.